Last Updated on 8th January 2019 by Sarah and Justin

 We are not budget travelers.
-We are a 37 year old married couple, so hostels aren’t our thing.
+We are a married couple approaching middle age, so hostels aren’t our thing.
 We like good food and drinks – and definitely won’t let ourselves go hungry to save money.
 But those who know us know we are extremely cost-conscious.
-And since we did the whole “quit our jobs to travel the world” thing, we needed to be even more mindful of our spending this year.
-There are obvious things you can do to save money on the big ticket items like using miles for flights or booking hotels well in advance, but the little things also add up, especially over the course of a year!
-Here are some small, but really easy ways we saved money while traveling.
+And when we did the whole “quit our jobs to travel the world” thing, we needed to be even more mindful of our spending that year on the road.
+There are obvious things you can do to save money on the big ticket items like using miles for flights or booking hotels well in advance, but the little things also add up, especially over the course of a year.
+Based on our extensive experience being thrifty, here are some small, but really easy ways to save money while traveling.

 1 – take advantage of transportation passes

 Many cities all over the world have multi-day transportation passes.
 We always do a little research before arriving somewhere so we can take advantage of them from the get-go.
 We found the most economical options in Germany.
 For example, in Nuremberg, if you buy your “day-pass” on a Saturday, it’s good all weekend.
 We actually changed our sightseeing plans to take advantage of it.
 Throughout the country, they offer passes for groups of people or families traveling together which can save a lot of money.

 Tips: Wikitravel has great public transportation information on many cities throughout the world.
 Also, if you Google the name of the city + public transportation, you’ll often find the official website, which usually has all fare options listed.

 2 – look for free museum days or hours